imagej/imagej.github.io/pages/BigDataViewer_Example_Datasets.md

 The dataset is stored as a 500GB XML/HDF5 file on the server.
 For remote viewing, only an XML file is required.
-Download [remote.xml](http://fly.mpi-cbg.de/~pietzsch/bdv-examples/remote.xml) and open it with  from the Fiji menu.
+Download [remote.xml](http://fly.mpi-cbg.de/~pietzsch/bdv-examples/remote.xml) and open it with {% include bc content="Plugins | BigDataViewer | Open XML/HDF5" %} from the Fiji menu.

+Alternatively, choose {% include bc content="Plugins | BigDataViewer |
-Alternatively, choose  from the Fiji menu, browse the server
+Browse BigDataServer" %} from the Fiji menu, browse the server
 <http://tomancak-srv1.mpi-cbg.de:8081> and open the *Drosophila*
 dataset.